 What hours can I drop off?

-At Dupont Circle: We accept compost drop-off during all regular market hours.
-We’re there every week April through Thanksgiving (spring-fall market), and every other week from Thanksgiving through March (winter market).
-Our first “off-week” for the winter market is always the Sunday after Thanksgiving.
-At all DPW Drop-Off sites: First days for each market can be found here.
+At Dupont Circle: We accept compost drop-off during all regular market hours, every Sunday from 8:30am – 1pm.
+At all Saturday DPW Drop-Off sites: First days for each market can be found here.
 Hours are 9a-1p.

 How Does It Work?